Azure App registration

 Cancel Export

-- Cancels any ongoing export process
+- Cancels the currently running export

 Refresh

-Monitoring Progress
+Monitoring progress

 Troubleshooting

-- Large date ranges may take longer to process - be patient
+- Large date ranges may take longer to process, be patient

 - Cancel and restart exports if they seem stuck